Everclear (band)

 Everclear is an American rock band formed in Portland, Oregon, in 1992.
 The band was formed by Art Alexakis, the band's lead songwriter, vocalist, and guitarist.
 For most of the band's height of popularity, the band was filled out by bassist Craig Montoya and drummer Greg Eklund.
 After the limited release of their independently released debut album, World of Noise (1993), the band found success with their first three albums on Capitol Records: Sparkle and Fade (1995), So Much for the Afterglow (1997), and Songs from an American Movie Vol. One: Learning How to Smile (2000), which were all certified platinum in sales in the United States.
 However, the following two albums Songs from an American Movie Vol. Two: Good Time for a Bad Attitude (2000) and Slow Motion Daydream (2003) stalled commercially, with Montoya and Eklund leaving shortly after.

 After a brief stint of solo performances, Alexakis decided to push forward with the Everclear name with new members, releasing three more studio albums, Welcome to the Drama Club (2006), Invisible Stars (2012), and Black is the New Black (2015).
 The band remains active in touring and live performances to-date, including many iterations of band's long-running 1990s nostalgia music festival Summerland Tour throughout the 2010s.
+A studio album of new material is scheduled for release in 2026.

 History

 Formation and World of Noise (1992–1993)

 Prior to forming Everclear, frontman Art Alexakis struggled through a number of hardships that would later shape the course of the band and its music.
-As a child, Alexakis recounts that he suffered child abuse, child abandonment from his father at the age of five, struggled with drug addiction, and witnessed his brother die of a drug overdose aged 12 and later his girlfriend commit suicide due to drugs in the same year.
-Between his rough upbringing, and almost overdosing himself in his twenties in the 1980s, motivated himself to get clean.
-Alexakis changed his focus into creating music; early efforts trended closer to country music Alexakis listened to growing up than Everclear's alternative rock sound; which included a brief stint in a cow punk band named "Easy Hoes".
-Originally just a hobby, after a co-worker at his day job attended a live show, they referred him to the minor record label Shindig Records.
+As a child, Alexakis recounted that he suffered child abuse and child abandonment from his father at the age of five, struggled with drug addiction, and witnessed his brother die of a drug overdose aged 12 and later his girlfriend commit suicide due to drugs in the same year.
+Between his rough upbringing, and almost overdosing himself in his twenties in the 1980s, Alexakis became motivated to get clean.
+Alexakis changed his focus into creating music with his early efforts trending closer to country music he listened to growing up than Everclear's alternative rock sound.
+This included a brief stint in a cow punk band named "Easy Hoes."
+While originally just a hobby, a co-worker at Alexakis' day job attended a live show and referred him to the minor record label Shindig Records.
 There, Alexakis formed a band named "Colorfinger" and recorded an album and EP as "essentially a solo album", which Spin magazine described as "a country-tinged thing that sounds like Everclear without the distortion pedals".
 However, shortly after, their distributor went out of business, the band broke up, and Alexakis found out his girlfriend was pregnant, leaving him to make changes on how to proceed with his life.